Yi Jing 易经 (I Ching WG) Book of Changes

 It is called ‘Book of Changes’ because it is rooted in transformation.
 In the classic divination method two hexagrams are cast at the same time, the one changing to the other.

 The Yi Jing was consulted for scientific inquiry, for example in alchemy; and astronomy as hexagrams are associated with both the lunar and daily (solar) cycles; as each particular day of the month or time of day had its own associations.
 From this evolved the practice of doing certain actions on particular days and at particular times.
-The yin-yang division is a binary system and this stimulated Leibniz ➚ to think that the Chinese had developed a binary counting system centuries before the West, however this was not true, the Yi Jing had never been used for counting.
+The yin-yang division is a binary system and this stimulated Leibniz to think that the Chinese had developed a binary counting system centuries before the West, however this is not true, the Yi Jing had never been used for counting.
 Because it attempted to provide an explanatory system for all things it became an obstacle to further scientific development and was incompatible with Western science when it reached China in the 20th century.
-Needham ➚ considers that scientists ‘would have been better to tie a millstone round the neck of the Yi Jing and cast it into the sea.’
+Needham ➚ considers that Chinese scientists ‘would have been better to tie a millstone round the neck of the Yi Jing and cast it into the sea.’

 To consult the I Ching, a person makes six choices between yin/yang; short/long; broken/straight; or heads/tails arranged in two sets of three.
 Each line is called a 爻 yáo and is represented by the number 9 for yang 阳爻 yángyáo or 6 for yin 阴爻 yīnyáo.
 The meaning and interpretation are strongly influenced by the two trigrams that make up the gua, for example the trigrams for ‘water’ (坎 kǎn) and ‘fire’ (离 lí) combine to give hexagram 63 (jì jì 既济) which has the meaning of ‘transformation’ as water puts out fire and also fire dries out dampness.